mar 29

 So the maker seeks to unravel ever more along the way.
 When someone asks me how long it takes to build a violin I always answer, a lifetime — each new violin the result of every one that came before — and then some.

-Nato: I love some the lore that violin making has.
+Nato: I love some of the lore that violin making has.
 From wood of the ‘little ice age,’ to varnish.
 It’s endless.
 What’s a piece of lore from the mystical Cremona era that you find quite fantastic?

 Anthony: Violin-making lore can be quite fun!
 But I’m not sure it’s very helpful to the maker.
 It suggests that there are secrets out there that keep us from realizing what others have realized or simply stumbled upon before.
 Think of all the mythical reverence around Antonio Stradivari…